IIP-Design/corona-theme/index.md

 <section>
 ## Media Queries

 Corona is a mobile-first theme.
 Here are the SASS variables.
-The `em`s are calculated with a default, 16px font-size:
+The `em`s are calculated at the browser default font-size of 16px.

 `$big-mobile`
 : 25em; // 400px